webplatform/docs-wpd/Infrastructure/Bugs/index.md

 {{Basic Page}}
 ==Introduction==

 Webplatform.org uses the [https://www.w3.org/Bugs/Public/ W3C's public bug], project and issue Tracking Service, using the open-source [http://www.bugzilla.org/ bugzilla] platform.
+We use this tool for bugs about infrastructure problems, administrative issues, and the like.
+Problems that are found in the WPD content library should be flagged in the topic and fixed by and within the community.

 While the W3C maintains a [https://www.w3.org/Bugs/Public/page.cgi?id=quicksearch.html page with help topics], this page is a rudimentary getting started.